Evolutionary Automata and Deep Evolutionary Computation: Computational Complexity of Evolutionary Automata

 Classes (1) and (2) cover recursive algorithms (polynomial and intractable problems).
 Classes (3) and (4) go outside classical computation complexity and cover super-recursive algorithms (undecidable problems) some of them convergent in the limit/infinity and some not.

 Undecidable problems are characterized by computations growing faster than exponentially (i.e., hyper-exponentially) or they may have even an infinite computational complexity (e.g., an enumerable cardinality like for natural numbers (positive integers), or real type like for real numbers).
+Undecidable problems DO HAVE their computational complexity - we do not have good theory to catch properly that yet.

 Note that we have in reality an infinite hierarchy of infinities/cardinalities in mathematics/set theory \cite{kuratowski77}, whereas computer science considers only typically enumerable infinity (denoted by omega $\omega$ , alpha $\alpha$ or aleph 0 $\aleph_0$ ) with some extension to true real numbers (denoted by $c$ or aleph 1 $\aleph_1$) represented by analog computers, neural networks operating on real numbers or evolution strategies operating on vectors of real numbers.

 Traditional complexity theory deals with various type of decidable algorithms (see e.g., \cite{hopcroft01,kleinberg06}), i.e., graph, greedy, divide and conquer, dynamic programming, network flow, NP-complete, PSpace, approximation, local search, and randomized algorithms.
 All of them have polynomial or exponential complexities.
 Algorithms than run forever \cite{kleinberg06} and super-recursive algorithms \cite{burgin99,burgin05} require an extension of complexity theory to infinite cases (nobody did it so far for enumerable $\aleph_0$ or non-enumerable infinities $\aleph_1$, $\aleph_2$, $\aleph_3$, and so on.
 As we wrote in section 2 evolutionary algorithms are a hybrid class having features both of local search, approximation, randomized, parallel and running forever algorithms \cite{kleinberg06}.
 They allow to decrease an exponential complexity for hard optimization problems, but for the price of reaching local optima only.
 This means that local search, also known as hill climbing, typically allows to find local optima only.
 However, evolutionary algorithms if the search is complete and uses elitist selection allows in infinity to reach the global optimum of the fitness function (as we wrote in section 3).
 Then, we do not solve a given problem in polynomial time nor in an exponential time, but, perhaps, in infinite time (classes (3) and (4) of algorithms).
 But if infinite, what type of infinity we are talking about, $\aleph_0$ or $\aleph_1$?
 Or something else?